Canon EOS R1 Review

 With equivalent technology, the larger the sensor, the more light captured and the lower the noise levels in the comparable final image.
 The larger image circle requires a longer focal length for the same composition, and the longer focal length creates a differentiatingly stronger background blur that isolates subjects, making them stand out from a non-distracting background.

-A modest resolution enables other features that are sometimes more important, including this camera's high frame rate, extremely fast imaging sensor readout speed and low pixel level noise.
+A modest resolution enables other features that are sometimes more important, including this camera's high frame rate, extremely fast imaging sensor readout speed, low pixel level noise, fast image transfer and processing, and lower capacity storage requirements.

 The R3 has a normal ISO range of 100-102400 in 1/3 and 1/2 stop increments, with extended ISO 50 (L), 204800 (H1), and 409600 (H2) available.
 The marketing department is always quick to state a camera's ISO range, but ... the usable settings within that range are what really matter, and I immediately dismiss the highest settings as having an unacceptable SNR (Signal-to-Noise Ratio).